runtimerevolution/revent-app/README.md

 After the installation is complete:

+- Create a new file named .env and copy the contents from the .env.sample file to it
 - Run `npm run dev` to start the development server
 - Visit `http://localhost:3000` to view the application
 - Start coding! :)